yaya2devops/2sentinel/README.md

 Sentinel is constantly improving and incorporating artificial intelligence.
 When you include such queries, he will be able to identify the correct entity and map it automatically.

-This is extremely powerful as it allows you to not only find out what’s going on in your environment but also take action on it quickly and easily.
+This is extremely powerful as it allows you to not only find out what’s going on in your environment but also to perform SecOps quick.

 Once Entities are set click Next to incidents Settings.